Syro-Malabar Church: Jurisdictions

 There are 35 eparchies (dioceses).
-9 of them are Metropolitan archeparchies, each administered by a Metropolitan Archbishop leading the ecclesiastical provinces of the church, all in India.
-Among these Ernakulam-Angamaly, Changanacherry, Trichur, Tellicherry, Kalyan, Ujjain, Faridabad, and Shamshabad have mutually exclusive territories.
-The Archeparchy of Kottayam (without suffragan eparchies) enjoys personal jurisdiction over the Southist (Knanaya) Syro-Malabar catholics, over the entire proper jurisdiction of the church.
+Nine of them are Metropolitan archeparchies, each administered by a Metropolitan Archbishop leading the ecclesiastical provinces of the church comprising 22 suffragan eparchies, all in India.
+The Archeparchy of Kottayam enjoys personal jurisdiction over the Southist (Knanaya) Syro-Malabar Catholics in India.
+The remaining 4 eparchies serve the United States, Oceania, the UK and Canada.
+In addition, there are apostolic visitors appointed for EU and GCC countries.